RiiConnect24/Wii-Guide/_pages/en_US/transfer-saves.md

 1. Open Dolphin Emulator.
 1. If you exporting a select game's save, right click the game inside the Dolphin window and select `Export Wii Save`. <br>
 If you are exporting all your Wii saves from Dolphin, select `Tools > Export All Wii Saves`.
-1. In the folder dialog that pops up, select your SD card. (don't go inside any other folder!)
+1. In the folder dialog that pops up, select your SD card/USB drive. (don't go inside any other folder!)
-1. Safely eject your SD card, then put it into your Wii/Wii U.
+1. Safely eject your SD card/USB drive, then put it into your Wii/Wii U.
 1. If on a Wii U, be sure to launch Wii Mode.
 1. Launch the Homebrew Channel, then launch SaveGame Manager GX.
 1. Ensure that the source is set to your SD or USB.